-Note: The method params (self) is called on a performance-critical path.
-Don't do anything in this method that takes a lot of time (avoid any I/O).
+Note: The method params (self) as well as the property percent_completed are called on a performancecritical path.
+Don't do anything that takes a lot of time (avoid any I/O).
 For searches, you should usually throttle throughput anyway and there it does not matter that much but if the corresponding operation is run without throughput throttling, double-check that your custom parameter source does not introduce a bottleneck.